RutujaSonwane/langchainAssinment/README.md

-# LangChain Character Extractor – Assignment (100% Complete)
+# LangChain Character Extractor – Assignment

 A complete RAG (Retrieval-Augmented Generation) system that extracts structured character information from stories using **MistralAI** as required by the assignment.